akkartik/mu/vocabulary.md

   By default, writes to a stream abort if it's full.
 Reads to a stream abort if it's empty.

-- Graphemes: 32-bit fragments of utf-8 that encode a single Unicode code-point.
+- Graphemes: a sequence of up to 4 utf-8 bytes that encode a single Unicode code-point.
-- Code-points: 32-bit integers representing a Unicode character.
+- Code-points: integer representing a Unicode character.
+Must be representable in 32 bits as utf-8; largest supported value is 0x10000.

 ### Functions